ydb-platform/ydb/ydb/docs/en/core/quickstart.md

    8. Wait for `kubectl get databases.ydb.tech` to become `Ready`.

    9. After processing the manifest, a StatefulSet object that describes a set of dynamic nodes is created.
-The created database will be accessible from inside the Kubernetes cluster by the `database-minikube-sample` DNS name on port {{ def-ports.grpcs }}.
+The created database will be accessible from inside the Kubernetes cluster by the `database-minikube-sample` DNS name on port {{ ydb-ports.grpcs }}.

-   10. To continue, get access to port {{ def-ports.mon }} from outside Kubernetes using `kubectl port-forward database-minikube-sample-0 {{ def-ports.mon }}`.
+   10. To continue, get access to port {{ ydb-ports.mon }} from outside Kubernetes using `kubectl port-forward database-minikube-sample-0 {{ ydb-ports.mon }}`.

 - Kind